kie4280/leetcode-bot/README.md

 ```/pushproblem off``` for unregistering this channel for push problems.

-**USE YOUR OWN CREDENTIALS!!** I'm not going to provide you with free firebase or heroku usage.
+**USE YOUR OWN CREDENTIALS!!** I'm not going to provide you with free firebase, Discord bot or heroku usage.

 ## Dependency